-Julie Martin is one of Arizona’s foremost legal assistant in Medicaid and special needs law.
-She joined the firm for the second time in 2008 and is the firm’s go-to person for all public benefits matters.
+Julie Martin joined the firm for the second time in 2008 as one of Arizona’s foremost legal assistant in Medicaid and special needs law, and became an associate attorney with the firm when she was admitted to the Arizona State Bar in March 2019.
+Julie is the firm’s go-to person for all public benefits matters.
 She helps Mr. McLaughlin develop long term care planning strategies and handles the preparation and execution of public benefits applications, including ALTCS, AHCCCS, and VA improved pension.
 She drafts special needs and income-only trusts, including any required public benefits forms, and provides instruction letters and assistance to the trustees.
 She is also well-versed in other public benefits program policies, including Supplemental Security Income (SSI), Nutrition Assistance (NA), AHCCCS Medical Assistance, and Housing and Urban Development (HUD) Section 8.
 She also handles many of the firm’s matters, including guardianship, conservatorship, and estate planning, as well as drafting briefs and pleadings in contested litigation.
 Julie leads the firm in drafting and review of business formation documents and business succession planning.

 Julie is a skilled public speaker and often presents at seminars with Mr. McLaughlin.
 As a third-year law student, Julie was invited to speak at an Arizona State Bar Continuing Legal Education seminar, where she discussed the Achieving a Better Life Experience (ABLE) Act and ALTCS eligibility requirements.
 In 2017, she facilitated an Arizona NAELA discussion about ALTCS medical eligibility.

 Julie works from the firm’s North Phoenix office and travels to the Prescott office as needed.